 Alternative Formats Ally provides an accessibility report on critical issues in your Moodle course.
 This report has a more detailed view of what issues you may need to fix and offers the opportunity to do so directly from the screen.
-This report will provide a starting point when you are evaluating how well your course meets accessibility regulations (a legal requirement).
+This report will provide a starting point when you are evaluating how well your course meets digital accessibility regulations (a legal requirement).

 Who can access the Accessibility Report?

 If you are an editing teacher on a Moodle course (a Module Leader or co-teacher) select the Reports tab.
 The first report listed is the ‘Accessibility Report’.
 Clicking on this will pull up the full report for the whole module.

 What should I do with the information on the report?

 Use the Accessibility Report from Alternative Formats Ally to resolve accessibility issues in your Moodle courses.
 While the report is not comprehensive the most common errors, such as missing alternative text on images, are flagged.
 Most fixes can be applied directly on the report itself.
 If the fix needs to be applied within the Moodle rather than on the report, clicking on the links will take you to the relevant section on the course.